Please find below a brief introduction to key staff at NGHS6 as well as our Head Girl Team.

 Mr O Pointon

 Mr Pointon joined NGHS in 2018 and is our Sixth Form Achievement Coordinator.
-Mr Pointon teaches Psychology and RE to A-level.
-He oversees the academic elements of our Sixth Form, in particular target-setting, data and reporting.
+Mr Pointon teaches Psychology to A-level.
+As Acting Assistant Head, he oversees data and reporting across the school with a particular focus on academic progress and target-setting in Years 12-13.
 He also works to direct support for students who are struggling academically and coaches students in form time to manage their workload and achieve their full potential.

 Mrs A Benoit